 - So the reward for block number 4200 in one came in the amount of twelve and a half coins.

-- And so it will go until sometime near the year 2040 when all 21 million bitcoins will have been mined.
+- And so it will go until sometime near 2040 when all 21 million bitcoins will have been mined.

 The mysterious Satoshi Nakamoto, who created Bitcoin, mined the first block of the blockchain on January 3, 2009, also known as “Genesis Block” or “Block 0”.
 The original block reward for Bitcoin was set at 50 BTC by its inventor.
-In those early days, there was no significant incentive for anybody to mine Bitcoin, and Satoshi was essentially the lone miner.
+In those early days, anybody had no significant incentive to mine Bitcoin, and Satoshi was essentially the lone miner.
 However, BitcoinMarket.com became the first Bitcoin exchange on March 17, 2010.
-Due to the increase in interest in the new currency as a result, the price of Bitcoin topped $1 in spring 2011.
+Due to the increase in interest in the new currency as a result, the price of Bitcoin topped $1 in the spring of 2011.

 The main reason why this is done is to keep inflation under control.
 One of the major faults of traditional fiat currencies controlled by central banks is that the banks can print as much of the currency as they want.
 And if they print too much, the laws of supply and demand ensure that the value of the currency starts dropping quickly.